-NEW WORK ON SOCIAL AND POLITICAL SCIENCE.-We are glad to learn that Mr. Henry James Slack, F.G.S., Barrister at Law, has in the Press a work, entitled "The Philosophy of Progress in Social Affairs."
-The book will present an opitome of the principal facts and arguments of Social Science, and will touch upon all the prominent topics of the day, such as Political Rights; the Position of Women; the Prospects of Democracy; National Education; International Relations, and so forth.
+New WORK ON SOCIAL AND POLITICAL SCIENCE.-We are glad to learn that Mr. Henry James Slack, F.G.S., Barrister at Law, has in the Press a work, entitled "The Philosophy of Progress in Social Affairs."
+The book will present an epitome of the principal facts and arguments of Social Science and will torich more all the principal arguments of Social Science, and will touch upon all the prominent topics of the day, such as Political Rights; the Position of Women; the Prospects of Democracy; National Education; International Relations, and so forth.
 As Mr. Slack is well known to a large number of our readers, his work which will be published by Messrs.
 Chapman and Hall, will be looked for with interest.

-LITERATURE.-The literary man who has made the pen a profession longest now alive, is Cyrus Redding, who has been just fifty-five years in activity, and has probably written more than any living contemporary.
+LITERATURE .- The literary man who has made the pen a profession longest now alive, is Cyrus Redding, who has been just fifty-five years in activity, and has probably written more than any living contemporary.
 He was personally acquainted with Lewis, Wolcot, Topham, Sheridan, Canning, Scott, Wilson, Hogg, Moore, Campbell, &c., &c., with numerous distinguished foreigners, and characters, not literary, but eminent in the arts and natural philosophy.
 He may be called a link between the men of the past and present in the same profession.
-His first printed essay bore date 1804, and he is yet in nealth.
-Besides contributing to most of the best known periodicals of the past, and editing above a hundred volumes, besides from thirty to forty of which he was the author, he established six newspapers, which he edited, in England, one his own.
+His first printed essay bore date 1801, and he is yet in health.
+Besides con-tributing to most of the best known periodicals of the past, and editing above a hundred volumes, besides from thirty to forty of which he was the author, he established six newspapers, which he edited, in England, one his own.
 He also edited one in France, and was connected with five others in this country.
-Ho wrote in nearly all the principal periodicals up to 1852.
+He wrote in nearly all the principal periodicals up to 1852.
 What is more singular, he set out in support of liberal principles when all was against them, and he lived to see them triumphant when in his grey hairs.
 If any person is deserving of the pensions appropriated by Government to literature, surely a veteran like this should long since have been noticed.
-Mr. Redding has a double claim, as one who has ever ably supported liberal politics while he promoted elegant literature.
+Mr. Bedding has a double claim, as one who has ever ably supported liberal politics while he promoted elegant literature.
 It is to be regretted that the public voice has not more power in the allotment of public pensions.

 RECORD OF THE WEEK.
 HOME AND COLONIAL.